PRINCIPLES OF NUTRITIONAL SCIENCE - 2023/4

 - To review the major factors influencing nutrient loss prior to consumption and bioavailability during digestion and absorption.

-- To review microbiological and other factors which influence the safety of food.
+- To review microbiological and other factors which influence the safety of food with specific reference to social media.

 |003||Describe the factors that influence food intake||K|